tddpirate/androiddocker/README.md

 5. You will be asked to select a name for the new image (Android Cordova).
 Accept the default by hitting ENTER.
 6. The image build process will last for several seconds.
 7. After it ends, you'll be prompted for a container name.
 Accept the default of android-cordova by hitting ENTER.
-8. The container is started provides you with a command line where you run the various `cordova` commands.
+8. The container is started, providing you with a command line where you run the various `cordova` commands.
 9. Create your Cordova projects in subdirectories of `/projects` inside the container.

-You can restart the container with `./start_androidcordova.sh`
+You can restart the container with `androiddocker/start_androidcordova.sh`

 ## Maintenance